n006370/HelioX20/Installation/WindowsSD.md

 ## Windows Host

-This section shows how to install a new operating system to your HiKey using the SD Card method on a Windows host computer.
+This section show how to install an operating system to your Helio X20 using the SD Card method on a Windows host computer.
 ***

 - **Step 1**: Prepare MicroSD card
 - **Step 2**: Recall Download Location
 - **Step 3**: Unzip _SD Card Install Image_
 - **Step 4**: Download the Win32DiskImager tool
-- **Step 5**: Use Win32DiskImager tool to flash image onto SD Card
+- **Step 5**: Use Win32DiskImager tool to flash image onto SD Card Card
-- **Step 6**: Prepare HiKey with SD card
+- **Step 6**: Prepare Helio X20 with SD card
-- **Step 7**: Install image onto HiKey
+- **Step 7**: Install image onto Helio X20

 ***